Steelcrawler/PublicNBAWebsite/README.md

-Hello!

-This is some of the code used to a) create a database of nba news b) Train the model and c) create/deploy a website.
+This code uses a finetuned OpenAI's GPT-3 with NBA news data to create a bot that generates realistic but made-up NBA news